willfleury/willfleury.github.io/_posts/machine-learning/2017-05-01-hyperparameter-optimisation.md

 * Handles parallel evaluations of $ f(x) $
 * Copes with hundreds of variables, even with budget of just a few hundred function evaluations

-Gaussian Processes are typically chosen as the models for SMBO, but other model types can be chosen such as random forests which are used in the SMAC algorithm [11].
+Gaussian Processes are typically chosen as the models for SMBO, but other model types can be chosen such as random forests which are used in the Sequential Model-based Algorithm Configuration (SMAC) algorithm [11].
 We discuss only Bayesian Optimization and TPE in this post.

 #### Bayesian Optimization